hyperledger-archives/grid-rfcs/0000-catalog.md

 - If a catalog_product with catalog_product_id and catalog_id already exists the
   transaction is invalid.
-- If the grid product the catalog_product is referencing does not exist in state the transaction is invalid.
+- If the Grid product the catalog_product is referencing does not exist in state the transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.